samaraaugust/A03/README.md

 1. Use the command “git commit -m “message””  to commit the changes that you made to your files.

 1. To officially process your files to github use the following command “git push”.

+## Part Two
+- Branch\
+A branch is a copy of a program, which allows for a user to work on without altering the original source code.
+- Clone\
+In terms of computing, a clone is a product (hardware or software) that performs in the exact same way as another product.
+In Github, cloning is to copy all of the content/data from a repository.
+- __Commit__\
+In computing, to commit is to process the current state of code including recent changes to a record history of changes.
+- Fetch\
+To fetch is to retrieve data from a location.
+- __GIT__\
+- __Github__\
+- Merge\
+- Merge Conflict\
+- __Push__\
+- Pull\
+- __Remote__\
+- __Repository__\
+A place where information is stored.
+In terms of Computer Science, a reposity is a place where data/code/information is stored or managed.